Christopher-Silver/hockey-lakehouse-analytics/README.md

 - Player-specific shooting tendencies

 **Why this matters:**
-Shot selection matters — this reveals where players are effective vs inefficient.
+Shot selection matters.
+This dashboard reveals where players are effective vs inefficient.

 **Example insight:**
-> John Carlson struggles to hit the net from the blue line but is highly accurate in the right circle — coaches can adjust shot selection accordingly.
+> John Carlson struggles to hit the net from the blue line but is highly accurate in the right circle.
+Coaches can adjust shot selection accordingly.

 ![Shot Miss Map](dashboards/Player_Shot_Miss_Map.png)